WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 Insulation

 Insulation is not necessarily essential for a gym shed, as you will be making yourself nice and hot with your exercises.
 But it depends on whether you want it to stay within a certain temperature range, as a freezing cold room doesn’t make the most inviting workout space.
-Uninsulated garden rooms are usually cheaper upfront.
+Uninsulated gym sheds are usually cheaper upfront.
 While it might seem like you’re saving money, you may end up having to add insulation later or add inefficient heating.
-And remember that insulation also helps keep the space cooler during the height of summer.
-This could use up more of your budget in the long run—yikes!
+And remember that insulation also works the other way, helping keep the space cooler during the height of summer.
+Sheds and garden rooms often get hot in summer, so if you’re wanting to work out on the hottest days, you’ll need to think about ways to keep them cool.

 Insulated garden rooms cost more, but they save you the hassle of extra heating or adding insulation later.
-Most are constructed with insulated wall panels, plus on the floor and roof.
+Most are constructed with insulated wall panels, with extra insulation inside the floor and roof.
 Quality models use high-performance multi-foil insulation for excellent thermal and acoustic performance.

 Double glazing